 5.3.3.
-Any hotel or other overnight accommodations proposed to be constructed within a Research Park shall first be approved by the Board of Regents.
+Any hotel or other overnight accommodations proposed to be constructed within a Research Park shall first be approved by the Board of Higher Education.

 5.3.4.
-Major funding requirements for development of the Research Parks that are to be financed by institutional revenue bonds or lease-purchase contracts are subject to Board of Regents approval.
+Major funding requirements for development of the Research Parks that are to be financed by institutional revenue bonds or lease-purchase contracts are subject to Board of Higher Education approval.

 5.4.
 Annual Report: The research universities shall make annual reports to the institutional Boards of Trustees concerning their Research Parks.